 VMware Cloud Disaster Recovery can protect virtual machines between a customer’s data center, and an SDDC deployed on VMware Cloud on AWS.
 VMware Cloud Disaster Recovery can also protect virtual machines between two SDDCs deployed to different AWS availability zones or regions.
 The second option allows VMware Cloud Disaster Recovery to provide a fully VMware-managed and maintained Disaster Recovery solution.

 In the event of a disaster, VMware Cloud Disaster Recovery can be used to provision VMware resources in the form of an SDDC in VMware Cloud on AWS.
-The stored replicas, which could be minutes old or up to 7 years old, are instantly powered on by mounting the Scale-out Cloud File system directly to the SDDC, resulting in low RTO.
+The stored replicas, which could be minutes old or even many years old, are instantly powered on from the Scale-out Cloud File system that is already "Live Mounted" directly to the SDDC, resulting in low RTO.
 Fail-back is fully automated as well.
-Once the disaster is over, with the click of a button, changed data is compressed and encrypted, which minimizes egress charges and is automatically sent back to the source data center.
+Once the disaster is over, with the click of a button, changed data is compressed and encrypted, minimizing egress charges, before and is automatically sent back to the source data center.

 - Recovery time objective (RTO): Targeted amount of time a business process should be restored after a disaster or disruption in order to avoid unacceptable consequences associated with a break in business continuity.

 - Recovery point objective (RPO): Maximum age of files recovered from backup storage for normal operations to resume if a system goes offline as a result of a hardware, program, or communications failure.

 - Failover: Method of recovering applications and services to a recovery site when the primary site experiences a failure or disaster.

 - Failback: Restoring applications and services from a recovery site back to the primary site after a failover and recovery has occurred.